ryanhugh/CoursePro-API/readme.md

 POST https://coursepro.io/listSections
 -----------------------

-To get a dump of all of the subjects in a term send a GET request to https://coursepro.io/listSections/neu.edu/201710
+To get a dump of all of the sections in a term send a GET request to https://coursepro.io/listSections/neu.edu/201710
 The data here might be a couple of days older than the data from the post requests.

 Request: